Now that you have explored your strengths, you’ll learn to search for scholarships and recognize when one is a good match for you.

 If you answer yes to one or both, add it to your scholarship tracker!

-It’s not always clear what the scholarship criteria is asking for.
+It’s not always clear what the scholarship criteria are asking for.
 Below is a table of some common terms you might see, and examples of what it really means.

 3. Prioritize your list